Daucina

 In Fijian mythology (Fiji), Daucina ("torchbearer") is the great god of seafaring Fiji.
 When Daucina was a toddler, he was only quiet when looking at a lamp.
 His mother tied fiery reeds to his head so that he would be calm.
 He has roamed the coral reefs with a hood on ever since.
 He is a trickster and a patron of adulterers, and a seducer of women.
+He is known to appear to people in the form of a star or a handsome man.